mtv1243/Tweet_bad_words/README.markdown

 Every 500 points you reveal the name of a congressional candidate who took PAC money in the 2018 election cycle.
 Score 10,000 points to reveal all 20 candidates!

 ---
+## IMPORTANT

+You will need an API key from Pro Publica to use this app.
+It should go in the config.js file.
+You can get one here: https://projects.propublica.org/api-docs/campaign-finance/

+---
  _A Pen created at CodePen.io.
 Original URL: [https://codepen.io/mtv1243/pen/GRgEagK](https://codepen.io/mtv1243/pen/GRgEagK).